How to write a eulogy

 Don’t worry if you change your mind about delivering the eulogy, it’s normal to ask someone else to deliver it on your behalf.

-If you require any assistance when writing your eulogy, our caring funeral professionals will be able to help craft a memorable speech to help you commemorate you loved one in the best way possible.
+If you're still unsure about how to write a eulogy, we can help.
+Should you require any assistance, our caring funeral professionals will be able to help craft a memorable speech to help you commemorate you loved one in the best way possible.